googlefonts/how-to-hint-variable-fonts/README.md

 **Proofing**

-Proofing the hints, can be done by viewing the sample text string at the top of the main windonw, and at the visual size run at the bottom of the main Window, as well as in the Variation Window.
-The text string is useful for a detailed look at the how the hinted glyphs will look at any given size.
+Proofing the hints, can be done by viewing the sample text string at the top of the main window, and using the visual size run at the bottom of the main Window, as well as in the Variation Window.
+The text string at the top, is useful for a detailed look at the how the hinted glyphs will look at any given size. to change the size to view, use the Up and down arrow, or click on a size in the size ramp at the bottom.
 The size ramp is crucial also for proofing the hinted results all at once, for a range of sizes, not just for the default instance, but for all of the variations also. _(add easy to toggle between the variations and get a live updated preview of the hinted results.)_

 **Waterfall _(ctrl 8)_**